pytest-dev/pytest-django/docs/helpers.rst

 ``pytest.mark.django_db(transaction=False)`` - request database access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. :py:function:: pytest.mark.django_db:
+.. py:function:: pytest.mark.django_db(transaction=False)

     This is used to mark a test function as requiring the database.
 It
     will ensure the database is setup correctly for the test.
 Each test
     will run in its own transaction which will be rolled back at the end
     of the test.
 This behavior is the same as Django's standard
     `django.test.TestCase`_ class.

     In order for a test to have access to the database it must either
     be marked using the ``django_db`` mark or request one of the ``db``
     or ``transactional_db`` fixtures.
 Otherwise the test will fail
     when trying to access the database.

     :type transaction: bool
     :param transaction:
      The ``transaction`` argument will allow the test to use real transactions.
      With ``transaction=False`` (the default when not specified), transaction
      operations are noops during the test.
 This is the same behavior that
      `django.test.TestCase`_
      uses.
 When ``transaction=True``, the behavior will be the same as
      `django.test.TransactionTestCase`_

 .. note::